Effective Date: November 1, 2021 | En Español

 - Privacy Notice for California Consumers

 Snell & Wilmer is a U.S. law firm based in Phoenix, Arizona.
-We maintain nine offices in Arizona, California, Colorado, Nevada, Utah and in Mexico.
-We also operate satellite locations in Idaho, New Mexico, Oregon, Washington, D.C. and in Washington state.
+We maintain twelve offices in Arizona, California, Colorado, Nevada, Oregon, Utah, Washington, D.C. and in Mexico.
+We also operate from locations in Idaho, New Mexico, Texas, and Washington state.
 We may collect Personal Information from any of our offices or locations.

 Communications Regarding Our Legal Services